tobiasgrun/tobiasgrun.github.io/assets/analyses/water_monitoring/data_description.md

 ## DimParameterDescription
+The 'DimParameterDescription' table is a dimensional table of the water parameters that are measured at each location via sensors.
+The table contains 12 rows (parameters) and two columns.

 | Column Name      | Data Type    | Constraints          | Reference                  | Cardinality | Direction | Description                            |
 |------------------|--------------|----------------------|----------------------------|-------------|-----------|----------------------------------------|